arabold/serverless-react-boilerplate/README.md

 }
 ```

+### Adding Your Own Code

+The boilerplate comes with a preferred folder structure for your project.
+However, you can change it to your liking.
+If you decide to do so, make sure to update the respective Webpack and Serverless configurations to point to the new locations.

+Generally, you shouldn't need to touch the contents of the `src/browser/` and `src/server/` folders, with exception of updating the configuration.
+Common components shared across your React site should go into the `src/components/` folder.
+It currently contains only the `ConfigContext` provider and the `useConfig` hook implementation.
+Code splitting has already been configured to package these shared components separately from the rest of your application.
+You might want to place individual web pages or screens of your application into subfolders directly underneath `src/` or next to `App.tsx`.

 ### Adding a backend API

-I would recommend to create a separate Serverless service that provides the frontend with an API and protect it via [Amazon Cognito](https://aws.amazon.com/cognito/), a custom Authorizer or even just an API Key.
-Mixing React with pure backend API functions is possible and perfectly fine, but in my experience it quickly becomes a hassle and you need to take special care not to leak anything to the browser that's not supposed to be known there.
+I recommend creating a _separate_ Serverless service that provides the frontend with an API and protecting it with [Amazon Cognito](https://aws.amazon.com/cognito/), a custom Authorizer, or even just an API Key.
+Mixing React with pure backend API functions is possible and technically fine, but in my experience, it quickly becomes a hassle and you need to take special care not to leak anything to the browser that's not supposed to be known there.

 ### Redux, React-Router, etc.

 The goal of this boilerplate is to offer a minimal setup that can be used as a basis for pretty much all your React needs.
 A lot of people love [Redux](https://redux.js.org/), rely on [React Router](https://reactrouter.com/) or need other external modules.
 I have intentionally left these out of the boilerplate code but it should be trivial to add them, following the standard documentation steps.

-If you are interested in integrating with [React Router](https://reactrouter.com/), checkout out the [Added React Router example configuration](https://github.com/arabold/serverless-react-boilerplate/pull/16/files) Pull Request.
+If you are interested in integrating with [React Router](https://reactrouter.com/), check out out the [Added React Router example configuration](https://github.com/arabold/serverless-react-boilerplate/pull/16/files) Pull Request.

 ### Sass, Styled Components, etc.